Electoral Count Act

 The Act aimed to minimize congressional involvement in election disputes, instead placing the primary responsibility to resolve disputes upon the states.
 The Act set out procedures and deadlines for the states to follow in resolving disputes, certifying results, and sending the results to Congress.
 If a state followed these "safe harbor" standards and the state's governor properly submitted one set of electoral votes, the Act stated that this "final" determination "shall govern."
 However, making or use of "any false writing or document" in the implementation of this procedure was a felony punishable by 5 years imprisonment by 18 U.S. Code 1001 under Chapter 47 Fraud and False Statements.
-The Act thus relegated Congress to resolving only a narrow class of disputes, such as if a governor had certified two different slates of electors or if a state failed to certify its results under the Act's procedures.
-Congress could also reject votes under the Act for other specific defects, such as ministerial error, if an elector or candidate was ineligible for office, or if the electoral college votes were not "regularly given."
+The Act relegated Congress to rejecting electoral votes in only a narrow class of disputes: when a state presented more than one set of electors, when "the electors' votes were not 'regularly given'", or when "the governor had not 'lawfully certified' the electors' appointment".
+Congress could reject votes under the Act for specific defects: "if a state submits multiple sets of electoral votes", if there were "electors who were constitutionally ineligible to hold the elector’s office, who balloted corruptly, or who balloted in a way that violated post-appointment constitutional or statutory requirements", if "the electors’ gubernatorial certification resulted from ministerial error", or if "the electors’ election was itself so irregular as to be fraudulent or violate constitutional norms".

 The central provisions of the law were never seriously tested in a disputed election.
 Since the bill was enacted, some have doubted whether the Act could bind a future Congress.
 Since the Constitution gives Congress the power to set its own procedural rules, it is possible that simple majorities of the House and Senate could set new rules for the joint session convened to count electoral votes.
 In the contentious 2000 U.S. presidential election, the law's timing provisions did play a role in court decisions, such as Bush v.
 Gore.
 The law has been criticized since it was enacted, with an early commenter describing it as "very confused, almost unintelligible."
 Modern commenters have stated that the law "invites misinterpretation", observing that it is "turgid and repetitious", and that "[i]ts central provisions seem contradictory."

 Under the Twelfth Amendment, the vice president (as President of the Senate) opens the electoral certificates.
 The act clarified the vice president's limited role in the count.
 Both houses could overrule the vice president's decision to include or exclude votes, and under the Act even if the chambers disagree, the governor's certification, not the vice president, broke the tie.
-On many occasions, the vice president has had the duty of finalizing his party's defeat, and his own on some of those occasions.
-Richard Nixon, Walter Mondale, Dan Quayle, Al Gore, Dick Cheney, Joe Biden, and Mike Pence all notably presided over counts that handed them, or their party, a loss.
+On many occasions, the vice president has had the duty of finalizing his/her party's defeat, and his/her own on some of those occasions.
+Charles Curtis, Richard Nixon, Hubert Humphrey, Walter Mondale, Dan Quayle, Al Gore, Mike Pence, and Kamala Harris all notably presided over counts that handed them a loss.